cooscoos/Hoive/README.md

 ## To do

-- Server: reinstate connection to db with pool
+- Server: Have reinstated connection to db with pool, but is this efficient?
 - Install on virtual machine to check and list dependencies
 - Play test to spot bugs in base game